 The Counseling Department provides each student with the opportunity for maximum personal growth and achievement.
-The counselors provide students with advisement regarding academics, colleges, careers, and scholarships, as well as personal/social development.
+The counselors advise students on academics, colleges, careers, scholarships, and personal/social development.
 Classroom guidance lessons are provided as part of the comprehensive school counseling program.
-In addition to some testing, the counselors also coordinate special programs such as the Governor's Honors Programs for 10th and 11th grade students and the Duke Talent Identification Program for 6th and 7th grade students.
+In addition to some testing, the counselors also coordinate special programs such as the Governor's Honors

+Programs for 10th and 11th grade students and the Duke Talent Identification Program for 6th and 7th grade students.
 Several parents' night programs are conducted each year on various topics of interest through the Counseling Department.
 Information on colleges, careers, scholarships, financial aid, and summer enrichment programs are also available in the Counseling Department.

 The first five days of school are reserved by the Counseling Department for student scheduling needs.
 Students are to address scheduling concerns by following outlined procedures.
 Schedules are finalized after the first week of school.
 If an emergency arises during this time, the counselors will be available.
-Parents may arrange an appointment with the counselors any time after the first two weeks of school.
+Parents may arrange an appointment with the counselors any time to discuss student progress.

-A school counselor is available to all students, faculty, and parents.
-The counselors are available from 8:00 a.m. until 3:45 p.m.
+School counselors are available to all students, faculty, and parents.
+The counselors are available from 8:00 a.m. until 4:00 p.m. by appointment.
 The counselors provide many personal, academic and career services.
 Confidentiality of all information (written and verbal) can be expected.
 Our school has two counselors, and work with students based on grade levels:

+Ms. Brittany Jones (6th-9th Grades)

-- Mrs. Emily Kelm (6th-9th Grades) - Ms. Alicia Rocker (10th-12th Grades)
+Ms. Alicia Rocker (10th-12th Grades)